justintadlock/cleaner-gallery/readme.txt

 Screenshots and a demo can be found on the <a href="http://justintadlock.com/archives/2008/04/13/cleaner-wordpress-gallery-plugin" title="Cleaner Gallery">Cleaner Gallery plugin page</a>.

 == Changelog ==

+**Version 0.9**

+* Important!
+Users sould re-save their settings after updating to version 0.9.
+* Completely overhauled the plugin settings page to use the WordPress settings API.
+* Added the option of loading the Cleaner Gallery stylesheet.
+* Made the gallery shortcode script modular, allowing it to be ported to other projects.
+* Added support for the <a href="http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone" title="prettyPhoto">prettyPhoto</a> script.
+* Plugin now only officially supports WordPress 3.0+.

 ** Version 0.8**